Skip to content

 Comfort Notes

 • Tip: 15 to 20% of the charter rate is standard.
-On a $800 half-day, that’s $120 to $160 split between the captain and mate.
+On a $800 half-day, that is $120 to $160 split between the captain and mate.
 Cash preferred.
+Hand the tip to the captain at the dock after the trip.

 • Species-specific costs: Some captains charge extra for offshore trolling trips that target sailfish (fuel costs more for Gulf Stream runs).
 Ask when booking.

 • Cancellation policy: Most captains require 24 to 48 hours notice for a full refund.
 Weather cancellations are typically rescheduled at no penalty.
+Read the cancellation terms carefully before putting down a deposit.

 What to Expect

 Private charters in West Palm Beach run 4 to 5 hours for half-day or 8 to 10 hours for full-day.
-You book the whole boat.up to 6 passengers depending on the vessel.and the captain plans the trip around your preferences.
+You book the whole boat, up to 6 passengers depending on the vessel, and the captain plans the trip around your preferences.

 Example Scenarios